 One of the most obvious mental health benefits of having a pet is companionship.
 My husband remembers snuggling with his dog, Kazzie, whenever he felt lonely as a kid.
 People of all ages, especially the elderly, benefit from companion animals.
 And pets often increase our social interactions with other people, too.

 Fortunately, Nico and Blue are unusually friendly and demonstrative cats, and we treat them with respect.
 When one of them chooses to sit on a family member’s lap and purr, it’s a special, almost sacred moment not to be interrupted.
 We consider having a cat on your lap a valid excuse.
 So if someone in the family makes a request, like “could you please (come here… answer the door, etc.) a valid answer is: “I would, but not now; I have a cat on my lap.”
+(Pictured below: My husband Eric enjoying time with one of our cats.)

 Another way pets benefit our mental health is that they are judgment free, providing unconditional love.
 They’re not aware of whatever drama may be unfolding in the human world.